Keto Shopping List: The Essentials

-There’s tons of keto diet shopping lists circulating the internet, so what makes this one different?
+There are tons of keto diet shopping lists circulating the internet, so what makes this one different?
 This list is the absolute bare bones to get you started.
 I’ve broken it down into macro nutrient categories with 3-4 items in each section.
-These 3-4 items have been selected because they fulfill 3 specific criterion that makes them particularly great choices for a Keto Diet.
+These 3-4 items have been selected because they fulfill three specific criterion that makes them particularly great choices for a Keto Diet.

 - Macro Nutrient Profile

-The first, and most important criteria is the macro nutrient profile or the Protein/Fat/Carb ratio that the food contains.
+The first, and most important criteria is the macro nutrient profile or the Protein/Fat/Carb ratio of the food.
 As you probably already know, we’re looking for high fat and low carb.

 Free Keto Friendly Food List

-Any eating style that is cost-prohibitive is going to be hard to stick to for extended periods of time.
-“Eating healthy is too expensive” is a myth I would like to dispel with the Keto Diet Shopping List.
+Any eating style that is expensive is going to be hard to stick to for extended periods of time.
+“Eating healthy is too expensive” is a myth I would like to dispel with our Keto Shopping List.
 I’ve listed the calories per dollar amounts in the included infographic to show how cheap Keto can be!

 - Ease of Use

 Not everyone is Gordon Ramsey, so I wanted to find foods that are easy to cook for the inexperienced.
-Of course we encourage anyone getting started on Keto to give cooking a try, it is surpisingly fun and relaxing.
+Of course we encourage anyone getting started on Keto to give cooking a try since it is surprisingly fun and relaxing.
 We’ve got you covered with a bunch of great recipes too.
 Check them out here KetoConnet.net – Recipes

 Here’s the keto diet shopping list infographic.
-Enjoy!
+Pull it up while you’re browsing the grocery store to guide you and give you some ideas on what to buy.
 Continue reading for a few sample days of eating using this shopping list at the end of this post.

 This is what I’m eating most days.
-If I don’t feel like getting creative and trying new recipes, I usually fall back to meals like this.
-You can’t go wrong with eating like this on a daily basis and I would recommend that you start out simple for the first few weeks and branch out after that.
+If I don’t feel like getting creative and trying new recipes, I usually fall back on simple meals like this.
+You can’t go wrong with eating like this on a daily basis and I would recommend that you start out simple for the first few weeks of keto and branch out after that.

-Here is another example day.
-In this one we stick with a lot of the basics, but add in some new items.
+Here is another example keto day of eating.
+In this one, we stick with a lot of the basics, but add in some new items.
 Once you get the basic concept of counting your macro nutrients down, you can fill in your meals however you like.
 You’ll notice the ratio we are going for with these day of meal examples.
 We’re staying at no more than 25g of carbs with 65%+ calories coming from fat.
-Remember we’re tracking Net Carbs, which are total carbs minus fiber.
+Remember: We’re tracking Net Carbs, which are total carbs minus fiber.

-Here’s just one more example to help you visualize the possibilities.
-After a couple weeks or months you will perfect the art of reading nutrition labels and tailoring your meals to the specific macro nutrient goals to achieve ketosis.
-It takes some practice, but it will become 2nd nature in no time, just stick with it!
+Here’s one more example to help you visualize the possibilities.
+After a couple weeks or months, you will perfect the art of reading nutrition labels and tailoring your meals to the specific macro nutrient goals to achieve ketosis.
+It takes some practice, but it will become second nature in no time.
+Just stick with it!